Assisted Living

 No Need to Live with Pain

-By Rick Banas of assisted living provider BMA Management, Ltd.
+By Rick Banas of BMA Management, Ltd.

 Hospice COMPASSUS logoIf you are in pain, speak up, Gwen Gladfelter advised those attending the community health education program she conducted last week.